 Bringing the Outdoors in

-Another huge trend we saw is the idea of bringing elements of nature and organic materials into indoor spaces.
+Another huge office design trend we saw is the idea of bringing elements of nature and organic materials into indoor spaces.
 You’ll see the incorporation of plants, greens, wood grain, furs, stones, and similar materials being used in a way that enhances the contrast within textures in opposing materials, while also adding a more acoustic experience for the room.